3D-LATTE: Latent Space 3D Editing from Textual Instructions: Experiments

 \section{Experiments}

-To evaluate our method, we construct a benchmark of 20 diverse 3D assets, each paired with three distinct edit instructions, resulting in a total of 60 samples.
+To evaluate our method, we construct a benchmark of 25 diverse 3D assets, each paired with a set of distinct edit instructions, resulting in a total of 100 samples.
 The assets are sourced from the Objaverse~\citep{Deitke2023objaverse} and Google Scanned Objects (GSO)~\citep{Downs2022GSO} datasets.
-As main baselines, we include Vox-E~\citep{sella2023vox}, a voxel-based method using SDS, MVEdit~\citep{mvedit2024} and GaussCTRL~\citep{wu2024gaussctrl}.
+As main baselines, we include Vox-E~\citep{sella2023vox}, a voxel-based method using SDS, MVEdit~\citep{mvedit2024}, GaussCTRL~\cite{wu2024gaussctrl} and Edit360~\citep{huang2025edit360}.
 For completeness, we also report quantitative results on two additional well-studied baselines: InstructGS2GS~\citep{igs2gs} and Posterior Distillation Sampling (PDS)~\citep{Koo2024PDS}.
 For the quantitative evaluation, we adopt the CLIP directional similarity (CLIP-dir) metric~\citep{Haque2023instructnerf} to quantify semantic alignment to edits by measuring direction changes in CLIP text embeddings and corresponding image embeddings of multi-view renderings.
 To measure how well unedited regions are preserved, we include the CLIP-diff-no-edit metric~\citep{erkoc2024preditor3d}, which measures the CLIP score difference between input and output images using a modified text prompt where the edited part is replaced with a generic placeholder.
 Lower values indicate better shape preservation.
-More details are presented in the supplementary.
-To complement these metrics, we report results from GPTEval3D~\citep{wu2023gpteval3d}, a GPT-4V-based evaluation protocol in which the model compares multi-view renderings from different methods along three criteria: Text Prompt–3D Alignment, 3D Plausibility, and Texture Details.
+Finally, to quantitatively evaluate if the edit propagates consistently across viewpoints we adopt the CLIP direction consistency score (CLIP-Dir-Con)~\cite{Haque2023instructnerf}, which computes how much the editing directions differ across frames.
+More details about the metrics are presented in the supplementary.
+To complement these metrics, we report results from GPTEval3D~\citep{wu2023gpteval3d}, a GPT-4V-based evaluation protocol in which the model compares multi-view renderings along three criteria: Text Prompt–3D Alignment, 3D Plausibility, and Texture Details.